1. Where is this house located? In what town or city?

 Do I need to move to Italy to own a house there?

-No. Americans can absolutely buy a property in Italy without moving here.
+No. Americans and residents of most other countries can absolutely buy a property in Italy without moving here.

 What are the taxes and fees I have to pay upon purchasing a house?